ono/resque-cleaner/README.markdown

 Failed Job
 -----------

-I show a sample of failed job here; it might help you when you write a block for filtering failed jobs.
+I show a sample of failed job bellow; it might help you when you write a block for filtering failed jobs.

     {"failed_at": "2009/03/13 00:00:00",